mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2019/2019-10-15-yummy-sweet-potatoes-kale-and-chickpeas-salad-with-delicious-creamy-tahini-dressing/index.md

 ---
-blog: shalveena.com
+title: "Yummy Sweet Potatoes, Kale and Chickpeas Salad with delicious creamy Tahini Dressing"
+date: "2019-10-15"
 categories:
-- lunch-and-dinner
+  - "lunch-and-dinner"
-- recipes
+  - "recipes"
-coverImage: img_0375.jpg
-date: "2019-10-15"
 tags:
-- kale
+  - "kale"
-- salads
+  - "salads"
-- side-dishes
+  - "side-dishes"
-- summer-salads
+  - "summer-salads"
-- vegan
+  - "vegan"
-- vegan-recipes
+  - "vegan-recipes"
-title: Yummy Sweet Potatoes, Kale and Chickpeas Salad with delicious creamy Tahini Dressing
+coverImage: "img_0375.jpg"
 ---

 We don't eat many salads around here.
 Mainly because of two reasons: 1.
 I'm not a fan of raw food, and 2.
 I'm often looking for quick dinners after work and making a salad adds to another thing to worry about and increases the time it takes to get dinner on the table!